ashutosh-iitg/Sentence-Classification-Torch/README.md

 # Sentence-Classification: Abstract Segmentation
 DistilBERT model fine tuned for sentence classification.

+There are different notebooks utilizing PyTorch, trainer module from transformers and Torch lightning.

 ### **Objective** :
 Classify each sentence of an abstract into Objective, Methods, Conclusions, Results and Background.